-An important Scripture in understanding this subject is 2 Corinthians 6:14: "Do not be unequally yoked with unbelievers."
+An important Bible verse about understanding interracial marriage is 2 Corinthians 6:14: "Do not be unequally yoked with unbelievers."
 That last word, "unbelievers" is of key importance.
-A Christian should not marry a non-Christian--no matter how kind and good they are.
+A Christian should not marry a non-Christian no matter how kind and good they are.

 Interracial marriages are becoming more common in many societies.
 All couples contemplating marriage need to give thoughtful consideration to a variety of practical issues, some of which may have no clear Biblical imperative.